NannyML/nannyml/docs/how_it_works/performance_estimation.rst

 gradient boosting does with one crucial difference.
 Each weak model of gradient boosting algorithm tries to find patterns in residuals i.e. in the actual errors.
 The errors have signs or directions - they can be positive (when the target is larger than prediction) or negative (otherwise).
-If there is a pattern that maps model features to residuals it can be used to train another weak learner and improve the overall output of an ensemble of models.
-DLE tries to predict error functions which are directionless (like already mentioned absolute or squared error).
+If there is a pattern that maps model features to residuals it can be used to train another weak learner and improve the overall performance of an ensemble of models.
+DLE tries to predict :term:`loss` which is directionless (like already mentioned absolute or squared error).
 This is a significantly easier problem to solve.
 For this reason, the :term:`nanny model` algorithm does not have to be better than the child algorithm, it can even be the same algorithm.
-Have a look at the simple example with code shown :ref:`implementation details<dle_implementation_details>` to see linear regression algorithm used by :term:`nanny model` that estimates performance of another linear regression model.
+Have a look at the simple example with code shown :ref:`implementation details<dle_implementation_details>` to see linear regression algorithm used by :term:`nanny model` that estimates performance of another linear regression :term:`child model`.

 .. _dle_implementation_details: